 567-39.68(455B) Abandoned well plugging procedures.

-39.6(1) Freedom from obstructions.
+39.68(1) Freedom from obstructions.
 Abandoned wells must be checked before they are plugged in order to ensure there are no obstructions that may interfere with plugging operations.
-Drop pipes, check valves, pumps, and other obstructions shall be removed if practical.
+Drop pipes, check valves, pumps, a.
+Class 1 These wells may be plugged by pouring filling and sealing materials from the top of the well or by using tremie pipes, except for sand cement grout or concrete placed below the static water level, which must be placed by tremie pipe or dump bailers.
+Sand cement grout or concrete placed below the static water level shall be placed by tremie pipe or dump bailer.